Enhydriodon: Pakistan and India

 The transition from the middle Miocene to the late Miocene reflected a period in which the evergreen to deciduous tropical forests once covering a large part of the Indian subcontinent shrank and were replaced by grasslands because of global cooling, drier conditions, and the intensification of Asian monsoons.
 A change from the Nagri floodplains to the Dhok Pathan floodplains suggests less draining in the fluvial system of the latter compared to the former with Dhok Pathan's smaller rivers having more seasonal flow than before.
 This reflects the general trend of late Miocene climate forcing resulting in more seasonality, bringing about large faunal turnovers.
-Hipparion equids had newly arrived to the Siwaliks by 10.7 Ma as immigrants from North America and became abundant, being representative of the start of the major faunal turnovers in the area, although the turnovers and extinctions did not start until 400 Kyr after their arrival.
-The drier and more seasonal climates along with fluvial changes gradually brought about larger, open woodlands predominantly consisting of C4 plants near the Potwar Miocene rivers while communities exclusively or predominantly consisting of C3 plants diminished greatly and eventually disappeared by 7.0 Ma along with the C3 feeders that depended more on closed vegetation such as several giraffid members of Giraffokeryx, Bramatherium, and Giraffa.
-Tragulids and suids both faced substantial declines during the period while bovids generally increased in relative abundance.
-The hominid ape Sivapithecus, deinotheres such as Deinotherium, and chalicotheres also faced extinction from rarity and declines in diversity within the late Miocene of the Siwaliks.
-Sivapithecus became extinct by around 8.4 Ma while deinotheres became locally extinct from the Indian subcontinent around the late Miocene as a result of the fragmentation of closed habitats in favor of open habitats that would eliminate food for C3 browsers and frugivores.
-By 6.5 Ma, only one frugivorous mammal lineage and one browsing mammal lineage remained amongst herbivorous mammalian fauna, the remaining tragulids and suids seemingly incorporating C4 vegetation into their diets.
+The drier and more seasonal climates along with fluvial changes gradually brought about larger, open woodlands predominantly consisting of C4 plants near the Potwar Miocene rivers while communities exclusively or predominantly consisting of C3 plants diminished greatly and eventually disappeared by 7.0 Ma along with the C3 feeders that depended more on closed vegetation.
+These changes occurred shortly after the arrivals of the hipparionines and marked decreases in mammal groups within the Indian subcontinent such as the extinctions of the hominid Sivapithecus and the deinothere Deinotherium as a result of the fragmentation of closed habitats in favour of open habitats that would eliminate food for C3 browsers and frugivores.